-Although Westminster has long supported churches and seminaries in Cameroon, Democratic Republic of Congo (formerly Zaire), Kenya and Zambia, since 2001 we have emphasized support for the United Orphanage & Academy in Moi’s Bridge, Kenya.
+Westminster's support for the United Orphanage & Academy began at its founding in 2001.
 The reconciliation of children from various ethnic backgrounds was a founding principle of the Orphanage.
-We have built dormitories, toilet facilities, dining hall, kitchen, office and storage space, dug a well, provided for construction to enable connection to the electric grid, and purchased a 14 passenger van using budgeted funds and contributions from individual members of the congregation and others.
+We have built dormitories, toilet facilities, dining hall, kitchen, office and storage space, dug a well, provided for construction to enable connection to the electric grid, and purchased a 14-passenger van using budgeted funds and contributions from individual members of the congregation and others.